 Dickinson

-Dickinson - I died for beauty but was Scarce - Emily Dickinson # Socrates and Plato extolled the virtue of aesthetic beauty as transcendent – inspiring people to aspire towards godliness, while ugliness was descendent, dragging people down towards evil and Hell.
+I died for beauty but was Scarce # Socrates and Plato extolled the virtue of aesthetic beauty as transcendent – inspiring people to aspire towards godliness, while ugliness was descendent, dragging people down towards evil and Hell.
 Most Philosophers and artists assume that all art aspires towards the beautiful.
 It is through the celebration of beauty that we can escape the tawdry, the banality of ordinary pedestrian life.
+Philistines are not concerned with collective beauty; just a quick buck will do.

 A narrow fellow in the grass - Emily Dickinson # Dickinson never actually uses the word snake, to describe one of our most primal fears.
 Snakes have always been a fascination for humans; prevalent in creation myths of primitive religions.
 In most they are associated with evil - death.
 The snake in the Garden of Eden myth tempted Eve to eat the apple from the Tree of Knowledge and so introduced the concept of sin, forcing Adam and Eve out of Paradise into hardsip.

 Belonging and Emily Dickinson # Dickinson’s eccentric individualism has many probable causes.
 She was recognised as a bright clever young girl but clearly rebelled against authority including her strict austere father, her emotionally cold mother and a rigid Calvinistic religion.
-Though she professed a deep love and respect for her father, she wrote: * “his heart was pure and terrible” .
-In another letter she hopes her brother will not “stiffen up like her father but remain a human being”.
+Though she professed a deep love and respect for her father, she wrote: “his heart was pure and terrible” .
+In a letter to Joseph Lyman, she hopes her brother will not “stiffen up like her father but remain a human being”.

 Introduction to Emily Dickinson # Emily Dickinson (1830 – 1886) an American poet is demanding to comprehend and difficult to warm to.
 Her poetry is experimental; different, unusual, odd, unique, eccentric – challenging, but well worth the while persisting with.
 Emily Dickinson, whose odd and inventive poems helped to initiate modern poetry, is an enigma, a mystery, a paradox.
 Paradoxically questioning, her individualistic directness shows a strong bold voice; self-assured and unyielding.